Luxury Hotels Mauritius - Where To Stay and Which To Avoid?

 Don’t Recommend: Four Seasons Resort Mauritius

 The Four Seasons caught my attention with its distinctive location, offering more of a tropical rainforest vibe than the typical beach paradise the One&Only offers.
-I was excited about staying here, but the reality didn't quite meet my expectations.
+I was excited about staying here, but the reality didn't meet my expectations.
 The room prices, ranging from $600 to $1,200 per night, felt quite steep, given the overall experience.
 While the resort was undeniably stunning, it seemed outdated.
 From the interior of the rooms to the restaurant and beach furniture, everything was either damaged or old.
 Compared to the One&Only, I found that the Four Seasons lacked a luxury touch, especially given the price tag.

 On a practical note, there were also some clear areas where the resort fell short.
 The Wi-Fi was unreliable, and the bikes provided for exploring the area often needed repairs (for example, the breaks were broken off).
-Also, when trying to book activities, the staff often directed me to check online.
+Also, when trying to book activities, the staff frequently directed me to check online.
 The lack of responsiveness and attention to detail, mixed with the old, outdated furniture, left me feeling somewhat disappointed.

-Overall, while the Four Seasons Mauritius has the potential for greatness, it falls short compared to similar resorts, especially the One&Only.
+While the Four Seasons Mauritius has the potential for greatness, it falls short compared to similar resorts, especially the One&Only.
 In my opinion, it's clear that there's a strong need for an update.

 Let’s talk pros:

-• Lots of water activities to choose from.
+Lots of water activities to choose from.

-• Multiple restaurants.
+Multiple restaurants.

-• Your own small private pool.
+Your own small private pool.

-• There was a fun atmosphere by the pool/beach area (music + drinks).
+There was a fun atmosphere by the pool/beach area (music + drinks).

-• There’s a special bar area to watch the sunset.
+There’s a special bar area to watch the sunset.

 Let’s talk cons:

-• Outside of water activities, there isn’t much to do at the resort.
+Outside of water activities, there isn’t much to do at the resort.

-• The overall service is not what you would expect from a luxury hotel.
+The overall service is not what you would expect from a luxury hotel.
 My mattress was dented, and when I asked if there’s something they could do, they told me to “just flip it”.

-• The rooms have a private pool, but the water is cold.
+The rooms have a private pool, but the water is cold.
 Due to the location of the Island Room Garden Villas, it’s also very windy, so you couldn’t enjoy much time outside.

-• The resort is really big, so it takes a while to get from your rooms to the restaurants or pool area.
+The resort is really big, so it takes a while to get from your rooms to the restaurants or pool area.

-I recommend this hotel most for: Larger groups as they offer Villas with multiple rooms, and there is something to do at the resort for everyone.
+Larger groups as they offer villas with multiple bedrooms, and there are activities for everyone at the resort.

 Want to experience it for yourself and prove me wrong?